junxit/us-congress-bills-112/metadata.md

 - 2012-04-27 — Mr. Hall moved to suspend the rules and pass the bill, as amended.
 - 2012-04-27 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H2223-2225)
 - 2012-04-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H2223-2225)
+- 2012-05-07 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.